THE NORTHERN PLAINS BOTANIC GARDEN SOCIETY

 MEMORIAL AND NAMING POLICY

-As a Society in the infancy of the development of their fifty-five acre site, The Board of Directors desires to establish clear and appropriate guidelines for these memorials for the following reasons:
+The Board of Directors desires to establish clear and appropriate guidelines for these memorials for the following reasons:

 1. To create a formal agreement between donors and the NPBGS, thereby eliminating future misunderstandings and to benefit the progress of the site development.